boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 ### Hypothesis

-As the motors provided in the set are brand new, it is assumed that they will perform close to the specification provided by Lego.
+As the motors provided in the set are brand new, it is assumed that they will perform close to the specification provided by LEGO.
+It is also assumed that the RPM of the motor has a linear growth with the power level provided to the motors by the EV3 brick.

 ### Methodology for the experiments

 Each of the following experiments is to be repeated three times in an attempt to eliminate any abnormalities.
+The EV3 brick will be programmed using the LEGO programming software for LEGO Mindstorms in these tests.

 #### Speed (RPM)

 The speed test is to be conducted using an Arduino and a rotary encoder.
 It is essential that the rotary encoder be an incremental encoder.
 Every incremental rotary encoder has a set of steps in a full rotation, and every step produces a digital output.
 So to calculate how many rotations is as simple as count the steps up until the number of steps per rotation and then increment the number of rotations.
 Then the Arduino script takes the number of rotations and divides it with the amount of time passed.
 Depending on how the time passed is notated it might be necessary to do some calculations to achieve the Rounds Per Minute.

-The Lego Medium Motor is to be attached to the rotary encoder using a custom designed Lego block, which attaches the encoder in the center and the motor at two points on each side.
+The LEGO Medium Motor is to be attached to the rotary encoder using a custom designed LEGO block, which attaches the encoder in the center and the motor at two points on each side.

-The Motor is then set to run at speed intervals of 20, i.e., 20, 40, 60, 80, 100.
+The Motor is then set to run at speed intervals of 20% power level, i.e., 20%, 40%, 60%, 80%, 100%.
 Between every run, the battery of the EV3 should stay fully charged.
 A run has a duration of 5 minutes per speed interval and the average RPM after the 5 minutes is the result.
-As to why the motor is tested at different intervals, this is needed to show whether by increasing the motor speed shows a linear or exponetial growth.
+As to why the motor is tested at different intervals, this is needed to show whether by increasing the motor power level shows a linear or exponetial growth.

 #### Torque